sebhenri/HyWF/HyWF_dataset/README.md

 This folder contains the dataset gathered for the paper Protecting against Website Fingerprinting with Multihoming, published at PoPETS 2020.

-It consists in real traces gathered with different single path and multipath algorithms.
+It consists in real Tor traces gathered with different single path and multipath algorithms.
+The files consist in timestamp and direction (incoming or outgoing) of the Tor cells.
+More details about the architecture can be found in the paper.

 The traces are split in several files to fit GitHub's limit of 100MB: